HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

  > Social media (short & medium form) → newsletter (long form) → landing page → profit
  > They all serve their unique purpose but also interconnect.
 - Think of your social media as the first layer of your business.
 Your salesman.
 Your newsletter/email list is where you gradually build trust in your brand.
+- ==Remember to put your newsletter subscription at the top and/or bottom of your content.== Always try to remove the friction to turn a visitor into a subscriber, then eventually, into [[Entrepreneurship#Lead magnet |a customer]].
 - Focus on growing on one platform — in this case, Twitter is a good place to start, because it has the most powerful share feature of all platforms.
 Easy to go viral, especially in written format.
 A good leverage to approach other platforms.
 - ==The headline, the first item in the carousel ***must*** capture attention.==
 > Medium and long form should follow the AIDA (**A**ttention - **I**nterest - **D**esire - **A**ction) and/or and PPP (**P**ull, **P**erspective, **P**unchline) structure (for each sub-topic or as a whole article).